 This method relies heavily on human interaction rather than technical flaws.
 A typical scenario might involve tricking employees into revealing their login details, allowing attackers easy entry into secure networks.
 Detecting social engineering attacks requires human-centric vigilance.
 Luckily, tools are also available that can specifically detect incidents which may involve escalated privileges.

 Privilege Escalation Attacks by Operating Systems

 Privilege escalation attacks can also be specific to operating systems, specifically Linux and Windows.
-Here are some of the most common examples of privilege escalation attacks based on each of these operating systems:

 Linux Privilege Escalation